 At the top of this short but steep walk you’ll find spectacular panoramic views of the entire city, so be sure to take your camera.
 The 360 landscapes are well worth the effort but don’t expect much else than great viewing points.
 It’s a small and peaceful park where you can escape the hustle and bustle of La Paz.

 Panoramic La Paz

-So called because of the high number of fatalities that occur on the road every year.
+So called death road because of the high number of fatalities that occur on the road every year.
 But it’s worth noting that most of these are the result of motor vehicle accidents, very few are from cyclists veering over the edge.
 We didn’t actually do it because Sarah would probably manage to kill herself on ‘Life Road’ due to her below average bike riding skills.
 However for many tourists it’s their sole reason to visit La Paz and indeed Bolivia.
 It still makes our list because everyone that we spoke to who had done it said it was a truly unforgettable experience.